 Researchers examined online resources and found Canada flooding data was incomplete, hard to find, and often lacking enough information to be used to make an informed decision.
-A review of available Canada flooding data found that more than 62 percent of maps did not meet the minimum basic criteria for homeowners to make a qualified decision.
+A review of available Canada flooding data found that more than 62% of maps did not meet the minimum basic criteria for homeowners to make a qualified decision.

 The quality of resources varied from province to province leading researchers to conclude that the country's outdated mapping resources leave Canadian citizens at substantial financial risk.